 Due to the current novel coronavirus (COVID-19) pandemic, having clean air in our dental office has become our top priority.
-Many oral procedures and treatments create non-viral aerosols and may contribute to poor indoor air quality in dental clinics.
-Now that COVID-19 is threatening our well-being, we have decided to take this opportunity to push ourselves to the next level of safety by creating the cleanest environment possible for you and our team.
+Many dental procedures and treatments already create non-viral aerosols and may contribute to poor indoor air quality in dental clinics.
+Now that COVID-19 threatens our well-being and looks like it is here to stay, we are taking things to the next level of safety, creating the cleanest environment possible for you and our team.

 How We Will Keep You Safe

 Because dentistry is already excellent with surface disinfection, we had to study the science of viral aerosols and filtration in order to create a science-based approach to solving the air quality problem we are all now facing.
 Our comprehensive approach is called The Clean Air Project, in which we will focus on limiting deposits of potentially infectious aerosols inside our office while aggressively scrubbing the air clean in rapid cycles all day long.

 All patient paperwork, updates, and billing are digital first to reduce physical exchanges and minimize risk of infection.